the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Beacon Chain` - a [separate chain](https://www.alchemy.com/overviews/what-is-the-ethereum-beacon-chain) from the original Ethereum Mainnet, running side-by-side; [withdrawals](https://ethereum.org/en/staking/withdrawals/)

+`Beacon in Proxies`  - a beacon is a contract that provides the implementation address for proxies, allowing multiple proxies to upgrade their logic by just updating the beacon.

 `Black Thursday` [article](https://decrypt.co/61200/bitcoin-black-thursday-one-year-later) - Thursday March 12th, 2020: cryptocurrency markets suddenly collapsed (in tandem with traditional markets), with bitcoin prices getting halved in less than a day.

 `blob` - binary large object is a collection of data of an arbitrary size.
 Blobs do not have to follow a given format or have any metadata associated with them.
 They are a series of bytes, with each byte made up of 8 bits (a 1 or a 0, hence the "binary" descriptor).
 Any type of data can go in a blob; efficient and cheap transaction.